WaffleBuffer/Koalas/README.md

 mvn clean jacoco:prepare-agent install jacoco:report

-The report will be located in ./target/
+The report will be located in ./target/site/jacoco/index.html (open it with an internet browser)